Hotline Phone Numbers

 Domestic Violence: Statistics & Facts

-Domestic violence (also known as intimate partner violence) can happen to anyone, regardless of gender, race, ethnicity, sexual orientation, income, or other factors.
+- Domestic violence and abuse can happen to anyone, regardless of gender, race, ethnicity, sexual orientation, income, or other factors.

 - 1 in 4 women will experience domestic violence during her lifetime.

 - No victim is to blame for any occurrence of domestic abuse or violence.

 - While there is no direct cause or explanation why domestic violence happens, it is caused by the abuser or perpetrator.